ddossot/NxBRE/NxBRE2/README.txt

 ## RELEASE NOTES ##

+v2.5.2

+ Inference Engine

+  *  The binder method Compute can now receive extra String parameters in the arguments (FR 1504353).

+ Flow Engine

+  * The ToString() overload in AbstractBRERuleResult could easily result in NullReferenceExceptions (bug 1502909).

+  * Testing of HTTP rule file loading has been disabled because it basically proves that .NET can read from a URL which is not so interesting.

+ Util

+  *  Code compiler was failing under heavy load (bug 1498862).

 v2.5.1

  Inference Engine

-  * Slots now contribute named values like variables (RFE 1483072): see PDF documentation and KB for more information.
+  * Slots now contribute named values like variables (FR 1483072): see PDF documentation and KB for more information.

   * Debugged compiled evaluator that was failin on dynamic modules (bug 1482753).